Open47

 Opportunity — What problem are you working on, and why it matters

-Security vulnerabilities cause real damage: In 2025 alone, insecure code led to 12+ incidents and near-misses across OGP, with quarterly reports repeatedly flagging the same issues like weak access controls and inadequate testing.
+Real risks exist.
+In 2025 alone, insecure code triggered 12+ security incidents and near-misses across OGP, with recurring issues like inadequet access checks.

-Current approach doesn't scale: Teams rely on annual security testing (VAPT), meaning vulnerabilities can sit in production for up to 12 months before discovery.
-Manual code reviews are slow, don't scale across 80+ engineers, and miss subtle security flaws.
+Current approach falls short.
+Annual security testing means problems can go undetected for up to 12 months.
+Manual code reviews by experts are slow, can’t keep up with 80+ engineers, and often miss subtle risks.

-Fast and affordable: Most reviews cost around $1 and complete in under 10 minutes, giving teams immediate security feedback instead of waiting months for annual testing.
+Fast, cheap, effective.
+Security reviews cost about $1 and finish in under 10 minutes, giving government teams instant security feedback instead of waiting months for annual tests.

 Velocity — What you actually built or changed in the last month

-What users can do now: Get automatic security reviews on every pull request in under 10 minutes, instead of waiting up to 12 months for annual security testing.
-Open47 catches vulnerabilities you might not know to look for and automates security checks that previously required manual expert review.
+What users can do now: Government developers can now get their software checked for security problems in under 10 minutes, instead of waiting up to 12 months for the annual security review.
+Open47 automatically spots security weaknesses that could put citizen data at risk - problems that developers might not even know to look for.

 I might have to turn it off — the false positives are too high.— One frustrated user of V1